Complicity

 It does not matter whether the agreed crime is committed by only one or some of the participants in the joint criminal enterprise, or whether they all played an active part in committing that crime.
 All of the participants in the enterprise are equally guilty of committing the crime regardless of the actual part played by each in its commission.

 The Crown must prove beyond reasonable doubt that the crime which was the subject of the joint agreement was in fact committed.
-It therefore must prove beyond reasonable doubt that each of the essential facts or ingredients, which make up that crime, was committed, regardless of who actually committed them [specify the ingredients of the crime charged].
-Further in respect of a particular accused, the Crown must prove beyond reasonable doubt that he/she or they was a participant in the commission of that crime as part of a joint criminal enterprise with one or more persons.
+It therefore must prove beyond reasonable doubt that each of the elements which make up that crime, was committed, regardless of who actually committed them [specify the ingredients of the crime charged].
+Further in respect of a particular accused, the Crown must prove beyond reasonable doubt that the accused was a participant in the commission of that crime as part of a joint criminal enterprise with one or more persons.

 It is essential to identify the elements of the offence the subject of the joint criminal enterprise and to direct the jury that the participants agreed to do all the acts with the relevant intention necessary to establish the offence: TWL v R [2012] NSWCCA 57 at [36].